Forest Fireworks are based in Stratford Upon Avon in the Forest of Arden

 is associated with Guy Fawkes and the gunpowder plot

 Forest Fireworks has been planning, preparing and firing displays of all sizes safely

 We have used Kimbolton, Brothers, Black cat and Standard Fireworks

 as our source of supply.

-Forest Fireworks sell quality fireworks to the general public.
+However, we will still sell fireworks quality fireworks to the general public

 Event Management UK - Event Management and other related links

 When shopping for fireworks or displays you’ll come across a number of terms used to describe their classification.
 This article explains all!